rememberSoftwares/yacana/README.md

 Tasks-driven agentic framework that gives you the building blocks to create AI workflows for local LLMs.

 # Functionalities
+* Developer friendly API ;
-* Built for getting the best results with local opensource LLMs ;
+* Built for getting the best results from local open source LLMs ;
 * Multi-Agent workflows ;
 * Tool calling for all models, even dumb ones ;
 * Multi-turn chat between Agents ;